Duolingo English Test

 • Use the restroom before the test to avoid distractions.

-• Give your brain a boost with a healthy snack before the test
+• Give your brain a boost with a healthy snack before the test.

 • Put all electronic devices in another room and switch them off.